jesse-stonedog/roz-records/README.md

 # roz-records
-Open Telemetry (Otel) Logging services for Python
+Open Telemetry (oTel) Logging services for Python for providers like Seq